AUAP/AP2018/all_miniex/mini_ex5.md

 # Weekly mini ex5: due week 11, Monday night - Games with objects

 **Objective:**
-- To implement objects via designing objects and behaviors.
+- To implement an object-oriented game via designing objects and behaviors.
 - To reflect upon objects in the domain of digital culture.

 **Tasks:**